apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ## New & Noteworthy

+### Amazon SDK v2

+CAS is now using the Amazon SDK v2, which effectively upgrades and impacts the functionality for DynamoDb, SNS, SSM, S3 and all other features based on Amazon Web Services.

 ## Other Stuff

+- Adjustments to SAML2 metadata resolution to cache to ensure enough capacity for resolved metadata providers.

 ## Library Upgrades

 - Commons Lang
 - Mockito
 - DropWizard
+- Spring
+- Spring Boot
+- Amazon SDK
+- Ldaptive
+- Person Directory
 - Azure DocumentDb
 - Grouper Client